 On the 21st of April 2019, several locations across Sri Lanka were bombed by extremists targeting Christians celebrating Easter and tourists staying in luxury hotels.
 The terrorists murdered approximately 300 people and devastated countless lives.
 (The Guardian).
-Two days after the attacks my husband and I flew to Sri Lanka for our honeymoon and to travel a country we had always been drawn to.
+Two days after the attacks I flew to Sri Lanka to spend a month travelling a country my partner and I had always been drawn to.

-Having been so touched by our experiences I have created this post hoping to share a view beyond terror, encourage tourism and reach out to people wanting to visit Sri Lanka.
+Having been so touched by my experiences I have created this post hoping to share a view beyond terror and reach out to people wanting to visit Sri Lanka.

 I hope for a peaceful and sustainable future for Sri Lanka; one of the most beautiful countries I have ever been to.

 We left on the 23rd of April, with a natural sense of trepidation but also with a mind-set that if we changed our plans and gave up, then terrorism would win.
-There are atrocities all over the World and we were deeply moved by what we saw before we left but we will not live in fear.
-A few days after we arrived we saw that the UK Government had advised against all non-essential travel and we found this step far too severe.
+There are atrocities all over the World and I was deeply moved by what I saw before we left but I will not live in fear.
+A few days after we arrived I saw that the UK Government had advised against all non-essential travel and to be honest I found this step far too severe.
 When we arrived, the airport was quiet and heavily protected by the armed forces.
-It felt sad and very unlike the zesty Asia we knew.
+It felt sad and very unlike the zesty Asia I knew.
 We were soon informed that social media had been banned to stop the spread of false news reports and violence and all taxis and private hire drivers had been stopped from entering the Airport as a safety precaution.
 (BBC News).

-I was impressed and it made sense, it was firm but fair and Sri Lanka had clearly acted quickly and effectively.
-Soon, beyond the airport, assisted by some troops we found a sea of drivers with smiles and signs, we found our car, waved goodbye to the army and started our travels.
+It was daunting but I was impressed and it made sense, it was firm but fair and Sri Lanka had clearly acted quickly and effectively.
+I felt safe.
+Soon, beyond the airport, assisted by some troops we found a sea of drivers with smiles and signs, waved goodbye to the army and entered a new culture.

-Along our journey we passed roadblocks and checkpoints, we were stopped and searched by the army and had many conversations.
+Along the journey we passed roadblocks and checkpoints, we were stopped and searched by the army and had many conversations.
 Often they thanked us for visiting and we thanked them for taking care of us, we shook hands and smiled.
 It makes me emotional to remember their faces, they were so caring and their dedication to protect their country, their people and their much loved visitors was remarkable.
-We felt nothing but welcomed, reassured and blessed.
+They are people just trying to get on with life and so must we all.
+I felt nothing but welcomed, reassured and blessed.
 Sri Lanka has been through so much, after being devastated by the 2004 Tsunami and having come so far since the deadly Civil War ending in 2009.
 It doesn’t want to return to these dark places.
 (Fair Observer.)
-We met a man who said;
+I met a man who said;

 ‘We have had war, we don’t want that, this is different, the extremists don’t want to see our peace, our many cultures, but they are few and we are many and we will find a way through.’